The Second World War

 The war spreads, 1941

 Now, Britain’s allies were mostly conquered.
 Germany controlled France.
 Britain stood alone against the Axis powers.
 The British turned to the United States.
-But the Americans’ were focused on Japan.
+However, the Americans were more worried about Japanese forces in the Pacific.
+The U.S. put an embargo, or ban, on selling oil to Japan.

 On 22 June, 1941, Nazi Germany leader Adolf Hitler made a mistake.
 Hitler decided to invade the Soviet Union.
 He hoped it would be a quick conquest.
 But the Soviet Union large.
 German troops got stuck at Moscow.
 In winter, German soldiers began to freeze.